manifold-systems/manifold/docs/manifold-js.md

 # The Javascript Manifold

-The Javascript Manifold (Manifold.js) is a [Manifold](http://manifold.systems/) extension library that allows for seamless interaction with javascript resources from Java using the [Java Nashorn](http://openjdk.java.net/projects/nashorn/) project.
+The Javascript Manifold (Manifold.js) is a [Manifold](http://manifold.systems/) extension library that allows for seamless interaction with javascript resources from Java using the [Rhino](https://github.com/mozilla/rhino) project.

 The library supports the use of javascript programs from Java, the use of ES6-flavored javascript classes from java, the use of Java classes from javascript, as well as the creation of type-safe javascript expressions for